feathersui/feathersui-starling/documentation/help/markdown/horizontal-layout.md

 There are a number of simple properties that may be used to affect the layout.
 The most common are padding and gap.

 The *padding* is the space around the content that the layout positions and sizes.
 You may set padding on each side of the container separately.
-Below, we make the top and bottom padding 10 pixels and the left and right padding 15 pixels:
+Below, we set the [`paddingTop`](../api-reference/feathers/layout/HorizontalLayout.html#paddingTop) and [`paddingBottom`](../api-reference/feathers/layout/HorizontalLayout.html#paddingBottom) properties to `10` pixels, and we set the [`paddingLeft`](../api-reference/feathers/layout/HorizontalLayout.html#paddingLeft) and [`paddingRight`](../api-reference/feathers/layout/HorizontalLayout.html#paddingRight) to `15` pixels:

 ``` code
 layout.paddingTop = 10;